You are using an outdated browser. Please upgrade your browser to improve your experience.

 Why might someone choose embalming?

-The embalming process also helps restore a loved one’s appearance, meaning they can appear at peace and restful, even if they passed after a period of illness.
+The embalming process also helps restore a loved one’s appearance.
+They can appear at peace and restful, even if they passed after a period of illness.
 This can bring great comfort to family and friends, offering them closure as they say goodbye to their loved one and celebrate their life.

 Why might someone choose not to embalm?

-There are several reasons a family might choose not to embalm their loved one.
-If a family has decided to have a closed casket for the funeral for example, they may decide it is not worth the additional expense of embalming.
-While for some it can be helpful to be with the body of the deceased for closure, many prefer for their final memories with their loved one to be when they were alive.
-In these cases where the wider family choose not to view the body, embalming may not be needed.
+For some, it can be helpful to be with the body of the deceased for closure.
+But many prefer their final memories of their loved one to be when they were alive.
+So if the wider family choose not to view the body, embalming may not be needed.

 Finally, some religions such as Judaism and Islam explicitly prohibit embalming, except in cases where it is required by law.